eckon/money-tracker-backend/README.md

 - start server with `cargo run`
 - (optional) run the seeding script to populate the db (while the service is running)
   - `./seeding/<FILES>`
+- for logging in, we need discord/railway data (ask someone with access)
+  - client secret can be found in railway
+    - client id is also here
+  - client id can also be found in [discord dev portal](https://discord.com/developers)

 ### add new migration